DS4SD/docling-parse/README.md

     # No need to unload a specifc page
     json_doc = parser.parse_pdf_from_key_on_page(doc_key, page)

+    if "pages" not in json_doc:  # page could not get parsed continue

     # parsed page is the first one!
     json_page = json_doc["pages"][0]